alexstewartja/game-asset-mcp/README.md

 # Game Asset Generator using MCP and Hugging Face Spaces

 This project is an innovative tool that simplifies game asset creation by harnessing AI-powered generation.
 Whether you're a game developer needing quick prototypes or an AI enthusiast exploring generative models, this tool lets you create 2D and 3D game assets from text prompts with ease.
-It integrates three AI models from Hugging Face Spaces—powered by "gokaygokay/Flux-2D-Game-Assets-LoRA," "gokaygokay/Flux-Game-Assets-LoRA-v2," and "mubarak-alketbi/InstantMesh"—and uses the Model Context Protocol (MCP) for seamless interaction with AI assistants like Claude Desktop.
+It integrates three AI models from Hugging Face Spaces—powered by "gokaygokay/Flux-2D-Game-Assets-LoRA," "gokaygokay/Flux-Game-Assets-LoRA-v2," and either "tencentARC/InstantMesh" or "tencent/Hunyuan3D-2" (which you'll need to duplicate to your account)—and uses the Model Context Protocol (MCP) for seamless interaction with AI assistants like Claude Desktop.

 <p align="center">
   <a href="https://pay.ziina.com/MubarakHAlketbi">